isomerpages/nyp-sxd/_success-stories/NYP x Royal Collage of Art, London Masterclass.md

 #### <b>“Numerous insights were developed throughout this practise that helped me to understand the value chain and business model which are absolutely crucial to begin with.”</b>

-#### <b>Showcases Service Design as a tool to capture value and to strategically transform an organisation's position within a competitive market landscape.”</b>
+#### <b>"Showcases Service Design as a tool to capture value and to strategically transform an organisation's position within a competitive market landscape.”</b>